schorschii/LAPS4LINUX/README.md

 Please replace COMPUTERNAME with your hostname, but do not forget the trailing dollar sign.

 ## Support
+If you like LAPS4LINUX please consider making a donation to support further development.

 You can hire me for commercial support or adjustments for this project.
 Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.